Our Leadership

 Wanda Bazemore

 Wanda Bazemore is the current Associate Director and Director of Events for MUSC Shawn Jenkins Children’s Hospital.
 Prior to joining MUSC she was the Director of Special Projects and Events for Duke Children’s.
 She was the first female executive director of the longest running charitable pro-am in the nation, the Duke Children’s Classic.
-She directed and managed all events surrounding two major capital campaigns – the building of Duke Children’s Hospital and Health Center which generated $48 million and MUSC Shawn Jenkins Children’s Hospital which generated $150 million.
+She directed and managed all events surrounding two major capital campaigns – the building of Duke Children’s Hospital and Health Center and MUSC Shawn Jenkins Children’s Hospital.
 Wanda works with several family foundations nationally providing consult for their philanthropy as well as several other non-profits.
-She has an Associate Degree in Business from Durham Tech and a Certification in Non-profit management from Duke University.
 Her interests are helping with her church’s mission in the Dominican Republic, her family (15 immediate family members) and staying fit by working out several times a week.
-She also enjoys cooking and started a facebook page during Covid for her friends and family – Dinner is Served.
-Sharing recipes, giving ideas for healthy and fun family meals.
-It is a true honor and privilege to serve on the Emerson Rose Foundation Board, the mission and purpose is very near and dear to my heart…

 Staff